 Benedictine University, BS in Health Sciences

-After earning her Bachelor of Science degree from Benedictine University and medical degree from Midwestern University, she completed her general psychiatry residency training at Duke University and forensic psychiatry residency at UNC-Chapel Hill.
-She maintains her academic appointments with both Duke University Department of Psychiatry and Behavioral Sciences and the UNC School of Medicine.
+After earning her bachelor of science degree from Benedictine University and medical degree from Midwestern University, Dr. Kuroski-Mazzei completed her general psychiatry residency training at Duke University and a forensic psychiatry residency at UNC-Chapel Hill.
+She maintains academic appointments with both the UNC School of Medicine and Novant Health.
 She is triple board certified in psychiatry, forensic psychiatry and addiction medicine.

-In 2006, she founded the Forensic Psychiatry Program & Clinic at the University of North Carolina School of Medicine in Chapel Hill and served as the Director and Director of Training.
-She has continued her national forensic psychiatry work through the UNC-Chapel Hill Psychiatry Department for the past several years.
+In 2006, she founded the Forensic Psychiatry Program & Clinic at the University of North Carolina School of Medicine in Chapel Hill and served as its Director and Director of Training.
+She continues her national & international forensic psychiatry work through the UNC-Chapel Hill Psychiatry Department.
 Among other leadership positions, Dr. Kuroski-Mazzei has served as the Medical Director of Quality at Cone Health Behavioral Health Hospital, the Medical Director of Fellowship Hall, a specialty hospital for alcohol and drug addiction treatment, and the Medical Director of the San Diego Professional Group in Southern California.

 In addition, she has held leadership positions for the American Academy of Psychiatry and the Law, North Carolina Psychiatric Association, Duke University Medical Center, Chicago College of Osteopathic Medicine and Illinois State Osteopathic Medical Society.
 Dr. Kuroski-Mazzei’s medical and legal research has also been published in leading professional and academic books and peer-reviewed journals.
-She currently serves on the Executive Board of the North Carolina Psychiatric Association (NCPA) as Past President and serves on both the Membership Committee and Program Committee for the 2021 Annual Meeting.
-Additionally, she is a Distinguished Fellow of the American Psychiatric Association, Fellow of the American Society of Addiction Medicine and a Medical Review Officer (MRO).
+She currently serves on the Executive Board of the North Carolina Psychiatric Association as Immediate Past President.
+She is also a Distinguished Fellow of the American Psychiatric Association, Fellow of the American Society of Addiction Medicine and a Medical Review Officer.

 Dr. Kuroski-Mazzei is an expert in and enjoys working with women’s health issues, mood disorders including Bipolar Disorder, substance use disorders and complex psychopharmacology.
 With her background in forensic psychiatry, she is also an expert in completing suicide and violence risk assessments, medical malpractice reviews and evaluations for the Federal Aviation Administration (FAA).
-Lastly, her main focus for her practice is to diagnose and treat all relevant psychiatric, medical and addiction issues in order to lead to sustainable wellness and recovery.
+Lastly, her main focus for her practice is to diagnose and treat all relevant psychiatric, medical and addiction issues to lead to lasting overall wellness and recovery.